Dizzy? Adaptation to your new glasses

 If you are wearing multi-vision lenses, try moving your head to improve focus instead of only moving your eyes.
-This can take practice, and can be challenging if this is your first pair of multi-vision lenses, but in time you should get the hang of it.
+This needs take a few practices, and can be challenging if this is your first pair of multi-vision lenses, but in time you should get the hang of it.

-In general, wearing glasses should be comfortable, and adaptation to new glasses should not take too long.
-If your symptom like discomfort, blurry vision, headaches or dizziness continue for more than two weeks, consulting your optometrist soon.
+In general, wearing glasses should be comfortable, and adaptation to new glasses should not take so long.
+If your symptoms like discomfort, blurry vision, headaches or dizziness continue for more than two weeks, consulting your optometrist soon.